kk7nc/Text_Classification/README.rst

 for downsampling the frequent words, number of threads to use, format of the output word vector file (text or binary).

-Usually, other hyper-parameters such as the learning rate do not need to be tuned for different training sets.
+Usually, other hyper-parameters, such as the learning rate do not need to be tuned for different training sets.

 The script demo-word.sh downloads a small (100MB) text corpus from the